Quantum reinforcement learning in continuous action space: Acknowledgments

-This research was supported by National Key R\&D Program of China, Grant No.2018YFA0306703.
+This research was supported by the National Natural Science Foundation of China (Grant No.92265208) and the National Key R\&D Program of China (Grant No.2018YFA0306703).
 We also thank Xiaokai Hou, Yuhan Huang, and Qingyu Li for helpful and inspiring discussions.